afrique18/Refactor-Horiseon/README.md

 ## Horiseon Code Refactor
+## User Story
+AS A marketing agency
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
 ## Description
 The purpose of this challenge was to refactor a given codebase for the Horiseon website homepage, to follow accessibility standards.
 As a bootcamp student, I will refactor the code to ensure the Horiseon webpage meets accessibility standard, as well as improve codebase for long-term sustainability.
 I will achieve the goal when I: